chatswithjc/godisgood/content/en/docs/book/end-times-community.md

 That's what the"weeds" of Jesus' parable are all about.
 When people talk about obeying the 10 commandments as the mark of God's people I increasingly feel it's such a "cheap," anemic image of something which is much greater.
 "Weeds" live by different "laws."
 The "wheat" grows by the law of purposeful life, which is to produce grain.
 The "weeds" grow by laws that look similar to the wheat but their purpose is totally different.
 "Weeds" will entangle the roots of the wheat and kill them if they can.

-Here are 3 thoughts I want to leave with you:

 * **First.
 The weeds are the seed of the devil in the farm of this world.
 They are all over the place mixed with the wheat.** God is love.
 His law is **RELATIONAL WHOLENESS OR LOVE.** The devil is the **anti-LOVE** force of the universe.
 As love creates wholeness, the absence of love creates dualism, fragmentation, **DIS-EASE,** cancer, and brokenness.
 The weeds are living in open rebellion to the very foundation of God's Kingdom.
 In the Bible that condition is also translated as "iniquity" (Matthew 13:41- KJV)

 * **Here is my second thought.
 If the "weeds" are "weeding" the field, they are disobeying God's order, even though they may keep the 10 commandments.
 Isn't that an interesting predicament for law abiding religious people?** You are lawless according to the law of God's life and love, if you are wedding the farm.
 You are on your own.
 You are operating by your own laws...